michaelschiltz/capital-markets-of-the-world/price-list-by-location-in-collection/South African and West Australian Mining, 1895-1913.md

 * Adamson, Graeme.
 1989. *Miners and Millionaires: The First One Hundred Years of the People, Markets, and Companies of the Stock Exchange in Perth, 1889-1989*.
 Perth, W.A: Australian Stock Exchange (Perth).

 ## Holdings (complete)

+> * note: previously non-located/non-identified (and mostly unbound) volumes are indicated *in italics*.

 | Location     | Year | Title (according to book spine)                     | Detailed Bibliographic Info (according to source)   |
 |--------------|------|-----------------------------------------------------|-----------------------------------------------------|
 | South Africa | 1895 | South African and West Australian Mining - 1895     | South African Market Share List                     |